mm6/ethereum-lab3-hardhat/README.md

    Settings
       Network
         Add a Network
            For Hardhat, set New RPC URL to: http://localhost:8545 and chain ID to 1337.
 The currency symbol is ETH.

    Snaps are third-party extensions to MetaMask

-Left of three dots menu:
+Just left of three dots menu:
    Shows accounts connected
    These web sites will have access to your public key (only!) of your accounts.

 Middle drop down arrow
       Select an account
           Buy & sell, send, swap, bridge, portfolio The bridge option requires that you have tokens on the source and destination network.
           To change tokens from one blockchain to another, we need to connect to a bridge service.
           MetaMask does not currently work with Bitcoin or non-ethereum blockchains.
           Many Bitcoin wallets exist, e.g. see BitCoinWallet.com.
           The portfolio option allows you to view several accounts at once.
           Three dot menu to Account Details and change the name on an account or access its public key via copy and paste or a QR code.

       Add account or hardware wallet
           Add a new account